-Dr. Tim Wind (Health psychologist in training for Clinical psychologist, Foundation Centrum '45)
+Dr. Tim Wind (Clinical psychologist, Foundation Centrum '45)

 The influence of ‘social capital’ on mental health after natural disasters